ElmirDzaka/ECE5780Project/README.md

 # Two-Wheel Balancing Robot (Inverted Pendulum)

+## Overview
-This Project combines an Accelerometer and Gyroscope with an STM32 microcontroller to implement an inverted pendulum in the form of a balancing robot.
-The robot takes in accelerometer and gyroscope values continuously based on a sampling rate, and feeds the values into a PID motor class.
-The motor class deciphers the values and spins the motors accordingly to keep the robot balanced.
-The accelerometer and gyroscope come with an external MPU that interfaces with the STM32 using I2C protocol to send values appropriately.
+This Project combines an accelerometer and gyroscope with an STM32 microcontroller to implement an inverted pendulum in the form of a balancing robot.
+The robot is implemented by taking in accelerometer and gyroscope values continuously based on a sampling rate.
+The sensor values are generated from an external MPU chip that contains a gyroscope and accelerometer.
+This chip interfaces with a STM32 microcontroller using I2C protocol.
+This protocal ensures that values are from the MPU are sent to the at the proper time that the STM32 asks for.

+Once the values are recieved, the STM32 sends the values to a PID class that rotates the motors (wheels) of the robot based on the values from the MPU.
+The values recieved from the gyroscope determine the angle of the robot while the values recieved from the accelerometer determine the rate of acceeleration of the robot.
+These values combined help the motors keep the robot stabalized.
+A diagram showing a brief overview of the project can be seen below.
+For a more detailed look through the project, check out the Instructions sections for further information.

+//diagram here

 ## Purpose
-The purpose of the project is....
+The purpose of the project is to learn how to use I2C and PIDs by integrating an external MPU chip containing a gyroscope and accelerometer sensor.
+Learning I2C protocol is done by interfacing an external MPU containing two sensors with an STM32 microcontroller.
+Learning PIDs is done by learning PID and ADC logic so that it can be adapted for this project. combining these learning objectives together allows for the construction of a balancing robot if implemented correctly.

 ## Functionality

-The functionality of the project is...
+The functionality of the robot is a bit awkward with the materials used in this project.
+In it's current state, the robot takes in values from an MPU that sits on a balanced frame.
+Once moving, the robot tries to stay balanced as it is moving forward.
+With the given materials, there is a small limitation to the robot.
+This project uses two custom motor drivers that were designed for an encoded Pollolu Motor.
+The motor drivers take in a wired barrel connection from an AC adapter, limiting the robot to a wired connection.
+If you are interested in designing this robot with a wireless/barrel-less power connection (power from STM, AD2, etc via breadboard), then consider using a standard L298N motor driver [such as this one](https://www.amazon.com/Qunqi-Controller-Module-Stepper-Arduino/dp/B014KMHSW6/ref=asc_df_B014KMHSW6/?tag=hyprod-20&linkCode=df0&hvadid=167139094796&hvpos=&hvnetw=g&hvrand=3649658821866149140&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9029767&hvtargid=pla-306436938191&psc=1).
+This motor driver can be wired via breadboard, minimizing wires and clutter, as well as having the capability of connecting with other motors.
+More ideas can be found in the Additional Ideas section.

 ## Base Requirements Implemented

 * GPIO
-   * Explain GPIO Here
+   * GPIO pins are a vital part of integrating the STM32 with all the other hardware components in the project.
 * I2C
    * Explain I2C here
 * Motor
-   * Explain Motor Here
+   * The motor lab is...
+   * The motor lab includes the analog lab since it uses an ADC (Analog to Digital Converter)...
 * Analog ??
    * Explain sampling rate calulations done for the gyroscope and accelerometer